Brassica rapa subsp. chinensis

 Companion plants can have various benefits such as pest control and nutrient enhancement, so consider planting some of these together with your bok choy to keep it healthy and insect free.

 Celery and thyme help to repel cabbage worms.
-Any type of onion is a good deterrent to maggots, and rosemary, thyme, sage, cilantro, and nasturtiums can protect your crop against flea beetles and aphids.
+Any type of onion is a good deterrent to root maggots, and rosemary, thyme, sage, cilantro, and nasturtiums can protect your crop against flea beetles and aphids.

 - Regular weeding and mulching reduces competition for soil nutrients and conserves moisture.